OpenTermsArchive/docs/content/terms/tutorial/track.md

     npx ota track
     ```

-3. Verify the results by checking the extracted version in `./data/versions/Open Terms Archive/Privacy Policy.md`, which should contain only the Privacy Policy content in Markdown format.
+3. Verify the results by checking the extracted version in `./data/versions/Open Terms Archive/Privacy Policy.md` file, which should contain only the meaningful content of the Privacy Policy in Markdown format.

 Congratulations!
 You have tracked your first terms locally.